 That being said, my first trip to New Zealand was actually short-lived as I spent only 7 days exploring the North Island.
 Right then and there, I definitely knew that I barely scratched the surface; so, I was more than ready to come back and explore more of the country’s wonders as well as indulge in more epic activities and adventures!

-…And as if life heard my plea, I have come to discover the amazing tour company of ‘Wild Kiwi‘.
-When they asked me if I wanted to join their newest 21-day NZ Discovery tour that explores both of the North and South Island’s best, you bet that I said “YES!” in a heartbeat!.
+…And as if life heard my plea, I have come to discover the amazing tour company of ‘Wild Kiwi‘ (website).
+When they asked me if I wanted to join their newest 21-day NZ Discovery tour that explores both of the North and South Island’s best, you bet that I said “YES!” in a heartbeat!

 Though it is the newest in their portfolio, Wild Kiwi is actually already becoming a HUGE hit in New Zealand especially with the 7 curated trip circuits they have that are packed with memorable and unique travel experiences!